Keeping Your Produce Happy

 Fruit is special: Apples get soft if kept at room temperature for very long, Berries of all kind should always go right into the crisper and when you get your Peaches this week be sure to refrigerate them until the day of or one day before you want to enjoy them.
 Room temperature overnight is usually all it takes to allow the natural sugars to finish the ripening process to a deliciously sweet level so keep them in the fridge unless you want to eat them all at once!

 Lastly none of our produce is “pre-washed” or “ready to eat” which requires special Health Department permitting.
 Our farms field-wash so be sure to give everything a good rinse, scrub and/or soak before consuming.
 If you don’t have a Salad Spinner put it on your Wish List, they are great!
-Our friends at The Cook’s Warehouse have our favorite design.
+Our friends at The Cook’s Warehouse have our favorite OXO model.